 2. Writ Petition

-	You will be happy to note that the Gujarat High Court on December 18, 2018, gave judgement on a bunch of writ petitions and quashed the MCA list of Disqualified Directors.
+You will be happy to note that the Gujarat High Court on December 18, 2018, gave judgment on a bunch of writ petitions and quashed the MCA list of Disqualified Directors.

-	In other similar judgement, the Madras High Court passed an interim judgement staying the ROCs order against the petitioner.
-If you explore, you will come across judgements of similar nature from HCs of Rajasthan, Delhi, Karnataka, Hyderabad, etc.
+In other similar judgment, the Madras High Court passed an interim judgment staying the ROCs order against the petitioner.
+If you explore, you will come across judgments of similar nature from HCs of Rajasthan, Delhi, Karnataka, Hyderabad, etc.

 Factors Favoring Directors Stand Legally:

 1. Against the Principle of Natural Justice

 Most of the petitioners have stated in the petition that the mandatory Notice was never served on them; hence, no chance was provided to them to resolve the issues.
 This was seen as in opposition to the principle of Natural Justice, which has been declared as a basic structure of the Indian Constitution by the Apex Court.

 The Companies Act, 2013 came into effect from April 1, 2014, hence the compliance clause which mandates financial documents of all companies for consecutive 3 years, cannot be used retrospectively by the MCA.
 The Court agrees that an Act which is prospective in nature, cannot be applied retrospectively by the regulators.